sbabcoc/Linux-on-Android/README.md

   * Add Arch4Edu repository:
     * https://github.com/arch4edu/arch4edu/wiki/Add-arch4edu-to-your-Archlinux
   * `pacman -S fakeroot-tcp`
-* Install 'yay' package manager from this repository
+* Install 'yay' package manager:
+  * NOTE: This package must be built locally, because no one appears to have published it for the `aarch64` architecture.
-* Install 'jed' editor from this repository
+* Install 'jed' editor:
+  * NOTE: This package must be built locally, because no one appears to have published it for the `aarch64` architecture.

 [prior installation - some may be retained]
 * Jump Desktop (VNC client)